 They will help you store all the items without stuffing cabinets and what not.
 Install towel racks near the sinks and shower to avoid piling towels up.

 2. Choose Functional Bathroom Furniture With The Right Size

 To combine functionality and chic, buy a vessel sink cabinet.
-The sink basin is on top of the cabinet and gives extra space to put various items around it.
+According to Cardiff Bathroom Fitters, the sink basin is on top of the cabinet and gives extra space to put various items around it.

 3. Install Everything In The Right Height

 There’s nothing more annoying than trying to reach the top shelf to get something.
 Avoid accidents from jumping all over the bathroom, install the shelves, hangers and similar in a spot.
 This way you can reach them without effort.

 If the bathroom does not have much natural light, try the following trick.
 Add items and tiles which reflect sunlight will make the bathroom brighter.
 More natural light will make the room look more spacious, as well.

 5. Have The Right Lights Installed